misteroneill/backbone-model-factory/README.md

 The ability to share instances between models in an inheritance chain is a feature which is actively being considered, but it leaves a lot of open questions.

+## Tests

+### Inclusion

+There are 3 files in `/test/inclusion` and they account for the 3 supported methods of including this module: Node, AMD/RequireJS, and normal browser globals.
+To execute these tests, simply open the HTML files in a browser or install the npm module `backbone` and run `node node-module.js`.

 ## Inspriation

 This is inspired by SoundCloud's approach detailed in [Building the Next SoundCloud](http://backstage.soundcloud.com/2012/06/building-the-next-soundcloud/) under "Sharing Models between Views."